DIAGNijmegen/website-content/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Problem with one of the website (both layout and build related).
-Note: This repository is public, content of issues can be viewed outside of the organization.
+Note, this repository is public, content of issues can be viewed outside of the organization.
 title: ''
 labels: bug
 assignees: ''
 ---

 **Describe the bug**